Who should use a cash management account?

 Because CMAs aren't offered by banks, they can have varying levels of amenities that are common with your typical bank accounts.
 For example, depending on the company offering the CMA, your account may or may not have access to ATMs.
 Some companies will offer CMAs with partnership networks that allow you to use ATMs with a provided debit card and, in some cases, avoid ATM fees.

-Another example of functionality that may or may not be present with the CMA you choose is the ability to deposit and withdraw money.
-If your CMA doesn't have a bank partnership or ATM access, you could end up having to go to a financial institution to make any kind of deposit or withdrawal.
+Another example of functionality that may or may not be present with the CMA you choose is the ability to add funds and withdraw money.
+If your CMA doesn't have a bank partnership or ATM access, you could end up having to go to a financial institution to add or withdraw funds.

 For companies with financial experience, this can be a small hurdle worth hopping over.
 But, if you're completely new to finances and don't have a financial consultant or bookkeeper, you might want to give the CMA some extra thought.